+We follow the methodology for the design and evaluation of ontologies as described in [8].
 We first identify the problems in the domain that the ontology is trying to address.
 These problems are given in the forms of questions which the ontology is intended to answer.
 This group of questions is called competency of the ontology.
 The competency questions provide a characterization and justification for our approach and enable people to understand the scope and limitations of the approach.
 We have mentioned that we will develop a set of axioms (microtheory) to capture definitions and constraints on the terminology in the ontology.
 This microtheory must contain a necessary and sufficient set of axioms to represent and solve these questions, thus providing a declarative semantics for the system.